Giving Advice ESL Games, Activities and Worksheets

 ESL Giving Advice Game - Grammar and Vocabulary: Matching - Group Work - Intermediate (B1) - 20 minutes

 In this enjoyable giving advice with conditionals game, students play dominoes to practice the zero and first conditional for giving advice.
-The first player puts down one of their dominoes on either side of the domino on the table, making sure that the main and if clause go together to make a zero or first conditional sentence for giving advice.
+The first player puts down one of their dominoes on either side of the domino on the table, making sure that the main and if clauses go together to make a zero or first conditional sentence for giving advice.
 The other players then take turns matching their dominoes in the same way by putting them down at either end of the domino chain and making a suitable conditional sentence for giving advice.
 The first player to get rid of all their dominoes wins the game.

 Advice Dominoes Preview